-By far the best way to see the wildlife of Nkhotakota Wildlife Reserve is to leave your vehicle and walk.
+By far the best way to see Nkhotakota Wildlife Reserve is to leave your vehicle and walk.
 You may not come across buffalo or elephant but you will find wonderful woodland, fascinating flowers, intriguing insects and tantalizing tracks.

 We have now developed a number of longer, more challenging walks deep into the heart of the reserve, into the hills north of the river and following the gorge that the Bua flows through as it makes its way to the lake.